-Stalin to meet Prime Minister Modi this week, calls for more COVID vaccines | ExBulletin
+Stalin to meet Prime Minister Modi this week, calls for more Covid vaccines | ExBulletin

+Stalin to meet Prime Minister Modi this week, calls for more Covid vaccines

-Chennai (Tamil Nadu) [India], June 13 (ANI): Tamil Nadu Health Minister Ma Subramanian said on Sunday that Chief Minister MP Stalin would meet with Prime Minister Narendra Modi this week and call for more COVID vaccines.
+Tamil Nadu’s Health Minister Ma Subramanian said on Sunday that Chief Minister MK Stalin will meet with Prime Minister Narendra Modi this week and ask for more COVID vaccines.

 Addressing the ANI, Subramanian said: “When Tamil Nadu’s Chief Minister, Deputy Stalin, meets Prime Minister Modi in Delhi next week, he will ask to deliver more vaccine doses to Tamil Nadu. ”